-Notch Filters A notch filter rejects (or passes) frequencies in a predefined neighborhood about the center of the frequency rectangle.
+A notch filter rejects (or passes) frequencies in a predefined neighborhood about the center of the frequency rectangle.

-Must be symmetric about the origin, so a notch with center at (u0, v0) must have a corresponding notch at location (-u0, -v0) Otherwise the filter is not zero-phase-shift Products of high-pass filters whose centers have been translated to the centers of the notches.
+Must be conjugate symmetric about the origin, so a notch with center at (u0, v0) must have a corresponding notch at location (-u0, -v0)

+Otherwise the filter is not zero-phase-shift and the resulting image will be complex

+Products of high-pass filters whose centers have been translated to the centers of the notches.

-Newspaper image showing moiré pattern composed by the combination of different sinusoids The Fourier transform of a pure sine is a pair of conjugate symmetric impulses.
+Newspaper image showing moiré pattern composed by the combination of different sinusoids

+The Fourier transform of a pure sine is a pair of conjugate symmetric impulses.